danielepelleg/software_engineering/Assegnamento3/README.md

         every actor does a right number of actions to test the system and to ensure a good concurrency management.

-    5) The server will shut down the service when all the tests of the clients will be over and they will have shut down the comunication with the server itself.
+    5) The server will shut down the service when all the tests of the clients will be over and they will have shut down the communication with the server itself.

   <!-- UML DIAGRAMS  -->